VILLASframework/documentation/node/types/WebSocket.md

 The `websocket` node type send and receives simulation data via binary WebSocket messages.

+[The message format](@ref node-type-socket-format) is the same as used by the @ref node-type-socket node-type.

 # Configuration {#node-config-websocket}

 ## destinations (array of URIs) {#node-config-websocket-destinations}